-It's perfectly normal for your new puppy to be scared or anxious when you first bring him home.
+It's perfectly normal for little Fido to be a scared puppy when you first bring him home.

 Put yourself in his shoes (well.. paws!) for a few minutes and you'll understand.
 After all he's a baby who has just left his momma, siblings and the only home he's ever known!

 Of course all puppies are different.
 One puppy might be timid and shy at first, while another is bold and adventurous from day one.